arabellas-craft/arabellas-craft.github.io/_posts/2025-12-20-chaos-magic-basic-principles.md

 Chaos magic treats belief as something you can pick up, use, and put back down.

 This single idea explains what makes chaos magic different.
 If belief is just a tool, you don't need to hold any particular belief permanently.
 You can borrow techniques from other traditions, test frameworks you're not sure about, and judge everything by whether it works.
+This is the foundation, not the starting line — if you haven't met the practice yet, [start with the introduction](/what-is-chaos-magic).

 ## Picking Up and Putting Down Belief